-The childminder provides a consistent routine between home and her care and is highly attentive to children's interests and needs.
+The childminder provides a consistent routine between the home and her care and is highly attentive to children's interests and needs.
 For example, she uses the same kind of language for significant events as children do at home.
 Children benefit from the individual attention given to them by the childminder.
 They develop positive relationships with her and they feel safe, secure and develop a sense of belonging.
-The childminder is caring and sensitive to children's needs.
-Good communication with parents enables her to meet their needs on a daily basis.
+The childminder is caring and sensitive to the children's needs.
+Excellent communication with parents enables her to meet their needs on a daily basis.

-The childminder models good behaviour and focuses on children's positive actions with lots of praise and attention.
+The childminder models good behaviour and focuses on the children's positive actions with lots of praise and attention.
 Consequently, they behave well.
-Children learn to be kind to each other, share and take turns.
+The children learn to be kind to each other, share and take turns.
 They learn to show respect for themselves and for other people.
-Children's independence develops well, for example, they make choices with regard to their play and are encouraged to be independent when putting on and taking off coats and shoes in preparation for outdoor activities.
-Through the childminder's knowledge of children in her care, she ensures their personal needs are well met and that they are comfortable and content.
+Children's independence develops well, for example, they make choices with regard to their play and are encouraged to be independent when preparing for and eating their lunch.
+Through the childminder's thorough knowledge of the children in her care, she ensures their personal needs are well met and that they are comfortable and content.